 It is National Pollinator Week!

-June 20-26, 2022 has been designated as National Pollinator Week in Oregon and across the country!
+June 19-25, 2023 has been designated as National Pollinator Week!
 Join the WeedWise program and other organizations across the country in celebrating our native pollinators.

 Summer is here and the weeds and wildflowers are blooming all around us.
 This burst of summer color also brings the many bees, flies, beetles, moths, and butterflies that serve to pollinate these plants.
 Pollinators are vitally important to the health of our natural areas and local economies.
 The presence of invasive weeds can strongly influence pollinator health.
 An ever-growing body of research (1, 2, 3), demonstrates the negative impact that invasive weeds have on pollinator health and diversity.